MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/enable-attack-surface-reduction.md

     > `Set-MpPreference` will always overwrite the existing set of rules.
 If you want to add to the existing set, use `Add-MpPreference` instead.
     > You can obtain a list of rules and their current state by using `Get-MpPreference`.

-3. To exclude files and folders from ASR rules, use the following cmdlet:
+3. To exclude files and folders from attack surface reduction rules, use the following cmdlet:

     ```PowerShell
     Add-MpPreference -AttackSurfaceReductionOnlyExclusions "<fully qualified path or resource>"